Master’s program “Chinese Studies”

 Module 6: Heritage and Innovation

-In this module teaching and research focuses on the period between 800 and 1300 as well as on the period between 1800 and 1949.
+In this module teaching and research focuses on the Song, Qing and Ming dynasties.
 The terms “Heritage” and “Innovation” clarify cultural as well as societal continuities, and they point to influences taken by internal and external innovative forces.
 The research areas comprise the following:

 Required application documents: